+It appears that the earning potential is nothing compared to My Top Free Recommendation.
 It looks like the pay is about $14.50 an hour but I got that from forum babbling.
 So that can be totally off and based on someone that has been working with the company for a while.
-Once you’ve worked a given amount of hours, you submit an invoice once a month and you need to keep your paperwork up to date to get paid.
+Once you've worked a given amount of hours, you submit an invoice once a month and you need to keep your paperwork up to date to get paid.
 I would think there is a system in place that tracks this automatically where submitting an invoice would be unnecessary.
 But it doesn't appear that way from what I can surmise.

 I couldn't really figure out if the method of payment was paypal, check, direct deposit or all of the above.
 It wasn't too clear on their website.
 I don't know why companies make us dig for this information.
 I did read on one thread that payments made to U.S. residents were assessed some type of bank fee.